Politics and sports: Boxing

 After earning the championship, Clay converted his religion to Islam, which instigated conflict with his boxing career.
-He also abandoned his name that was given to his slave ancestors and adopted Muhammad Ali.
-On April 28, 1967, he refused to serve in the Army during the Vietnam War, stating religious reasons that it goes against the Qur'an's teaching.
+He also abandoned his name that was given to his slave ancestors and adopted the new name Muhammad Ali.
+On 28 April 1967, he refused to serve in the Army during the Vietnam War, stating religious reasons, namely that it goes against the Qur'an's teaching.

 He then became an icon of not only the civil rights struggle, but also the anti-Vietnam War movement.

 However he was convicted of draft evasion, sentenced to five years in prison, fined $10,000 and stripped of his championship.
 It was not until a lawsuit in 1970 that Ali redeemed his title.

 He would continue in historical boxing matches now known as Rumble in the Jungle in 1974 and Thrilla in Manila in 1975, defeating George Foreman and Joe Frazier, respectively.

-Chérif Hamia a boxer born in Algeria but that played under the colonial France's behalf reached at the top level and reached in finals of European Cup.
-He is said to have been ordered under threat by FLN independentist members during Algerian-French independence war (he was considered as the favourite), to "either win while covering himself under an Algerian flag or to lose to the other player Nigerian Hogan Bassey Kid.

 Chess

 Chess, which is a recognized sport of the International Olympic Committee, has a history of being linked to political issues.

 World Champion Alexander Alekhine collaborated with National-Socialist Germany during the Second World War.

 Cold War politics featured in the 1972 World Championship match between the American Bobby Fischer and Boris Spassky of the Soviet Union, when Fischer defeated Spassky and temporarily halted Soviet chess dominance; and again in the 1978 World Championship match, when the Soviet Anatoly Karpov narrowly defeated Viktor Korchnoi, who had recently defected from the Soviet Union.
 Several countries boycotted the 1976 Chess Olympiad, because it was held in Israel.